apache/pulsar-site/docs/concepts-broker-load-balancing-quick-start.md

 :::note

 The number of bundles may vary depending on the time.
-For example, if you wait longer than 5 minutes, the number of bundles may increase; otherwise, the number of bundles may decrease.
+For example, if you wait longer than 5 minutes, the number of bundles may increase.
 If the number of bundles is equal to or greater than 2, it means that the bundle has been split.
 :::

 ### Step 6.
 Unload bundles